jhu-sheridan-libraries/pass-ui-public/README.md

 PASS is an application which provides a unified user interface that allow its users to deposit their manuscripts into multiple repositories as required by applicable funding agency's public access policies.

-This repository holds most of the static assets used by the dynamic application ([`pass-ember` found here](https://github.com/eclipse-pass/pass-ui)).
+This repository holds most of the static assets used by the dynamic application ([`pass-ui` found here](https://github.com/eclipse-pass/pass-ui)).
 There are some important HTML pages that the Ember app links to.
 Also importantly, a configuration is defined here that can inform the Ember app about where various assets can be loaded.

 ```
 pass-ui-static